Uncommon/Rundown/README.md

 }
 ```

-A result builder is used to assemble the steps into an object that can be executed in a unit test.
-The result builder also ensures proper ordering of elements: `BeforeAll`, `BeforeEach`, `Describe`/`Context`/`It`, `AfterEach`, `AfterAll`.
+A Swift result builder is used to assemble the steps into an object that can be executed in a unit test.
+The result builder also ensures proper ordering of elements:

+* `BeforeAll`
+* `BeforeEach`
+* `Describe`/`Context`/`It`
+* `AfterEach`
+* `AfterAll`

 Mis-ordered elements produce a compile-time error.

+## Test framework support

+The goals is for this library to be equally useful in either XCTest or Swift Testing.

+XCTest support has the following features:

+* Each test element is run using `XCTContext.runActivity()` so that the test structure is evident in the logs.
+* A sub class of `XCTestCase`, named `Rundown.TestCase`, is provided so that test failures include the full name of the test element, including enclosing `Describe` and `Context` elements.
+* `XCTSkip` is handled so that only the remaining elements at that level are skipped.

+Similar support for Swift Testing is planned, but the Swift Testing APIs do not yet provide for implementing those features.
+It is still possible to simply run the test elements, though.

 ## Running tests